buildkite/docs/pages/apis/rest_api/annotations.md

   <tr>
     <th><code>priority</code></th>
     <td>
-      Priority of the annotation (1 to 10).
-By default annotations have a priority of 3.
-Annotations with a priority of 10 will be shown first, and annotations with a priority of 1 will be shown last.
+      The priority of the annotation (`1` to `10`).
+Annotations with a priority of `10` are shown first, while annotations with a priority of `1` are shown last.
+When this option is not specified, annotations have a default priority of `3`.
       <p class="Docs__api-param-eg"><em>Example:</em> <code>5</code></p>
     </td>
   </tr>